Commercial LEO Destinations program: Background

 NASA must face the planned end of the International Space Station, whose deorbit is planned for the early 2030s.
 The agency therefore wants to have destinations in low Earth orbit ready to take over from the ISS.
 However, NASA no longer wishes to design, build and operate the stations but, rather, to be one of the customers who would use such a station if it were built and operated by private actors.
 NASA therefore proposed in 2021 to reuse the same formula used successfully for the delivery of cargo and crews to low orbit with the Commercial Orbital Transportation Services/Commercial Resupply Services (cargo transport) and Commercial Crew Development/Commercial Crew Program (transport crews).
-Furthermore, NASA is focusing on operating its own lunar exploration projects: Lunar Gateway station, with contracts to private companies to develop and provide space suits (Exploration Extravehicular Activity Services program), the placement of payloads onto the Moon (Commercial Lunar Payload Services program) and the landing of astronauts (Human Landing System program).

 NASA also began a program in 2014, NextSTEP Appendix I, which has the aim to add additional modules to the ISS.
 Axiom Space won a 2021 bid process and was awarded a contract $140 million to build, and then attach, its modules to the International Space Station.
 In December 2024, Axiom Space revised its station assembly plans to enable the autonomous operation of the Axiom Station after two launches, with only one module being attached to the ISS in 2027 before separating about one year later.

 A previously projected part of the program, NextSTEP Appendix K, was to select standalone station projects but was canceled in August 2020.